itssrahul/product-api/ReadMe.md

 1. GET /product
 2. POST /product/publish

+##### Assumption

+A particular Model Number will always be assigned to a single Product Id

 #####  Basic Validations
 a.
 Max Length allowed for Product ID and Model no. is 6